blairhoddinott/plotly/README.md

 Finally, in the file `userapi-ingress.yaml`, I have the FQDN for this container set to `userapi.weepytests.com`, which is what I was using for local testing.
 You will need to update this field (the `host` key) to the appropriate FQDN for your environment, so Traefik will route your traffic correctly.

 When code is checked in, the pipeline fires, deploys the container, service, ingress.

+## Future Improvements

+Right now, this will build on all pushes.
+Future steps would be to extend the pipeline to build prod branches out into a production-only cluster.

+I would also perhaps modify the pipeline so that it only builds out to dev cluster on a dev branch.
+This way all branches don't kick off and overwrite each other on the node.

+I would further ask that unit testing be included, then we can incorporate unit testing as a base step for any/all deployments, and all pushes.
+I would make the deployment dependent on Unit Tests passing for production at least, but likely for any deployment environment.